This note describes my knowledge of the history of electronic mail and instant messaging.

 (I don't really like to use the term "e-mail" or "email."
 I usually just call it "mail."
 The use of electrons for mail may someday become quaint, replaced by photons or quarks; should we prepare to speak of "p-mail" or "q-mail"?)

-I was a new member of the programming staff at the time, and read the PSN document about the proposed CTSS MAIL command, and asked "where is it?" and was told there was nobody available to write it.
-My colleague Noel Morris and I wrote a version of MAIL for CTSS in the summer of 1965.
-Noel was the one who saw how to use the features of the new CTSS file system to send the messages, and I wrote the actual code that interfaced with the user.
+My colleague Noel Morris and I were new members of the MIT sponsored research staff in spring 1965, working for the Political Science department.
+When we read the PSN document about the proposed CTSS MAIL command, we asked "where is it?" and were told there was nobody available to write it.
+Noel and I wrote a version of MAIL for CTSS in the summer of 1965 and contributed it to the system.
+Noel saw how to use the features of the new CTSS file system to send the messages, and I wrote the actual code that interfaced with the user.
+(We made a few changes from the proposal during the course of implementation: e.g. to read one's mail, users just used the PRINT command instead of a special argument to MAIL.)

 MAIL was a privileged command, that could do things normal user programs could not: it used the call (shown in MAD)